aberbegall/novnc-launch-powershell/README.md

 Arguments:

-	- proxyport; the port where the websockets to tcp proxy should listen for websocket requests.
-The script will fail if the port is not available.
+	- proxyport; a local port where the websockets to tcp proxy should listen for websocket requests.
-	- webport; the port where the novnc server should listen for http requests.
-The script will fail if the port is not available.
+	- webport; a local port where the novnc server should listen for http requests.
-	- vnc; (optional) the ip:port where a vnc server listens for connections.
+	- vnc; (default is localhost:5900) the ip:port where a vnc server listens for connections.
 	- Verbose; (optional)

 ### To start (novnc + websockify + plink) server and open a vnc browser instance